 - Brother HL-L3210CW Compact Digital Color Printer (without copier)

 Inkjet printers will do a great job with photos, however, if you are thinking printables – your best option is to use a laser printer.
 Jet ink refills are significantly cheaper.
 However, you have to change them more often. ( I used to go through one set every month).
 You may need to change laser printer cartridges once a year.
 This also goes for quality.
 Laser printers will deliver much better, high-quality results, and their print is so much faster.
 Your printables and cards will look vibrant and gorgeous.

 These are the printers I recommend.
 Inkjet printers will cost you less to buy but will be more expansive to run, and you won’t be as pleased with the quality of your finished product.

-You may like to use cardstock for printing flash cards and printables.
+You may like to use cardstock for printing flashcards and printables.
 This will allow you to skip having to laminate your materials and allow your printables to last longer.
-If you are planning to use printables in the classroom, I recommend to print them cardstock and laminate anyway.
+If you are planning to use printables in the classroom, I recommend printing them on cardstock and laminating anyway.
 This way your printables will look new for a very long time.
 For homeschoolers, it is often sufficient just to use cardstock.
-You can use regular white ( or colour) paper for
+You can use regular white ( or color) paper for

 - cutting strips

-If you choose to print printables and cards of regular paper than laminating is a must.
+If you choose to print printables and cards of regular paper then laminating is a must.

 You can find sustainable laminating pouches here.
 The Smart Pouches are ECO-Friendly have no harmful materials.
 They can also be recycled with no adverse effects on the environment.